 Kentucky state law does not cover late fees.
 Therefore, a reasonable late fee must be spelled out in the lease agreement in order for it to be legally enforceable.

 A written 30 day notice is required to increase rent or change the terms of a month-to-month agreement.
-Longer term lease agreements must specially address when and how much rent can be increased.
+Longer term lease agreements must specifically address when and how much rent can be increased.
 Otherwise, no increase may happen during the lease.

 Tenant’s Right to Withhold Rent